 The Ethics Committee, The Danish Health and Medicines Authority and the Danish Data Protection Agency.

-There is an additional possibility of having a specific budget assessed by Gitte Jessing (CRU, Department of Oncology, AUH) and Jens Kanstrup Kjær (CRU, Department of Haematology, AUH)
+There is an additional possibility of having a specific budget assessed by Gitte Jessing (HOD, Department of Public Health Programmes, Randers Regional Hospital). and Jens Kanstrup Kjær (CRU, Department of Haematology, AUH)

 Contact Gitte and Jens by sending an email to firstname.lastname@example.org